 Prospective Tritons now face a test-blind admissions process that requires near-perfect grades in a rigorous curriculum and exceptional essays.
-Given this tall order, the intent of this article is provide future UCSD applicants with:
+Given this tall order, the intent of this article is to provide future UCSD applicants with:

-• UCSD’s Class of 2024 acceptance rate
+• UCSD acceptance rate 2023

 • SAT, ACT, GPA and class rank of accepted UC-San Diego applicants